openebs-archive/openebs-docs/docs/FAQ.md

 ## How does OpenEBS perform?

-Performance tests on release v.0.5.2 shows acceptable performance, but additional efforts are ongoing to improve performance.
+Performance tests on release v.0.5.2 show acceptable performance, but additional efforts are ongoing to improve performance.
 OpenEBS will soon implement many changes to improve performance elsewhere in the stack and much more is coming via the cStor storage engine.

 ## What changes must be made to the containers on which OpenEBS runs?